zlannik/SoundTap/README.md

 It's also the first program I have created which I use regularly.

 # Installation
-Downloading and double clicking the SoundTap.py file runs the program in terminal mode.
+Downloading and double clicking the SoundTap.py file runs the program just fine, but alongside the terminal.

-However, for ease of use SoundTap is best used as an .exe application

-Until I make a release version you have to do it manually:
+How to turn a python script into an .exe file:

 1. Download SoundTap.py from this page to your downloads folder
 2. open your computer's terminal